Dashcloud-ML/F1-Big-data-analysis/README.md

 9. Results Results from each race
 10. Seasons Results at the end of each season.

+### You can check whole content including trained  dataset in master branch.

 ### Methods Implemented
 This project contains implementations of scientific methods such as: